SiFiveGregS/freedom-e-sdk/README-RISC-V.txt

 registers, before ultimately executing an MRET instruction to return control to the program being debugged.

+3) Arrange for debug I/O channel interrupts, memory fault exceptions, and debug exceptions to all vector to __mri_exception_entry, as well (or to vector to functionality equivalent to __mri_exception_entry).
+This is necessary to give the debugger control on asynchronous halt requests (Ctrl-C) from GDB, to trap faulting memory accesses made on behalf of MRI itself, and to give MRI control when a breakpoint happens.

-3) Analyze all non-static functions prefixed with "Platform_" in software/riscv-mri/mri_platform_freedom_metal.c, and either copy them verbatim, or re-implement the ones that don't fit your situation.
+4) Analyze all non-static functions prefixed with "Platform_" in software/riscv-mri/mri_platform_freedom_metal.c, and either copy them verbatim, or re-implement the ones that don't fit your situation.
 The following functions are likely directly portable to non-Freedom-Metal environments: